vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 ### Network Security Group (NSG)

-Before you create clusters, create a Network Security Group and apply it to the subnets that you will use in your Tanzu for Kubernetes operations deployment.
+Before you create clusters, create a Network Security Group and apply it to the subnets that you will use in your Tanzu for Kubernetes Operations deployment.
 This ensures  that the production environment works properly after the deployment.

 Before you begin your deployment, it is important to ensure that the necessary pathways are open to all pieces of the clusters and that they are able to talk to one another.
 The following are the primary requirements: